0

 The Role of Stomach Acid pH in Calcium Absorption

-Our bodies are finely tuned machines; stomach acid pH levels heavily influence calcium absorption.
+Stomach acid pH levels heavily influence calcium absorption.
 But why does this matter?
-Well, if your stomach acid's pH isn't just right, it could lead to issues with calcium absorption.
+Well, if your stomach acid's pH isn't balanced, it could lead to issues with calcium absorption.

 Aging and Stomach Acid pH

 As we age, our bodies produce less stomach acid.
-This change can raise the stomach's acidity.
-And guess what?
-Lower edges can make it more challenging for your body to absorb crucial nutrients like calcium.
+This change can raise the stomach's acidity, making it more challenging for your body to absorb crucial nutrients like calcium.

 Lower acidity means a higher pH level - not ideal for efficient calcium uptake.
 This effect explains why many older adults need more help getting enough dietary calcium.